murilobellatini/newspapers-text-mining/README.md

 #### Results achieved so far

-1. Production-ready LinearSVC Text Classifier with 82% accuracy for predicting 6 labels (from Politics to Sports) available via API
+1. LinearSVC Text Classifier with 82% accuracy for predicting 6 labels (from Politics to Sports) available via containerized API
-2. XGBoost Classifier with 92% accuracy for predicting unsupervised generated labels of similar subjects (wip)
+2. XGBoost Classifier with 92% accuracy for predicting unsupervised generated labels of also 6 different subjects

 ## Scope